Skip to main content

 • “✔️ Airship and world aesthetic is strong - the skyships look great, and the overall visual design sells the idea of a world ripped into fragments rather than neatly arranged floating islands.”

-• “Art style is crisp and pleasing to the eye.
-Customizing your ship to how you want it to look is great.
-If you like building bases, well now's your chance to try building something special in the sky, with freedom to explore and play how you want!”
+• “Art style is crisp and pleasing to the eye; customizing your ship to how you want it to look is great.
+If you like building bases, now's your chance to try build something special in the sky, with freedom to explore and play how you want!”

-• “Yet playing this game despite the low tier looking graphics ran like crap even with all effects turned to nothing.”
+• “Yet playing this game despite the low-tier looking graphics ran like crap even with all effects turned off.”

 • story